JacobYuan7/jacobyuan7.github.io/_pages/includes/others.md

     - AAAI 2023-2025

   - *Journals*:
     - IEEE Transactions on Pattern Analysis and Machine Intelligence
+    - ACM Transactions on Graphics
     - IEEE Transactions on Multimedia
     - IEEE Transactions on Circuits and Systems for Video Technology
     - Knowledge-Based Systems